Master of Science in Mathematics

 Master’s Exit Survey

 Please note, only students earning a terminal master’s degree will complete the exit survey and receive e-mail confirmation to submit.
-Doctoral students earning a master’s degree en route to the PhD will need to initially sign in to the master’s exit survey; however, they will not be required to actually complete the survey.
-Instead, they will get a message on the screen saying they do not have to take the survey at this time ,that they will need to print and submit to Donna in order to be submitted with their final degree paperwork.
+Doctoral students earning a master’s degree while working toward to the PhD will need to initially sign in to the master’s exit survey; however, they will not be required to actually complete the survey.
+Instead, they will get a message on the screen saying they do not have to take the survey at this time; please print and submit to the Graduate Coordinator in order to be submitted with the MS final degree paperwork.

 The Department of Education will not offer the MAT/Teacher Credential Program beginning 2016.
 They will offer MAT + Credential.
 MS Math Students who are interested in pursuing a teaching credential at UCI will need to formally apply to the MAT program and begin taking courses during the first summer session.